Corrective/Court Services Division Commanding Officer: Major Charles Snarey

 The Oakland County Sheriff's Office has a zero tolerance policy toward all forms of sexual abuse and sexual harassment of inmates confined in our facilities, under the Prison Rape Elimination Act (PREA) 2003.
 We will enforce all federal, state and local laws pertaining to the sexual assault, abuse and harassment of inmates.
 All reports will be fully investigated, which includes both allegations of sexual abuse or sexual harassment, by the Oakland County Sheriff's Office.

 Under PREA, we have established uniform methods for prompt reporting and investigation of allegations of sex-related offenses or threats, identification of predators, protection of victims, and prescribing sanctions for substantiated sexual offenses, as well as false allegations.
-This standard is directed to all sexual acts relating to: inmate to inmate and staff to inmate.
+This standard applies to all sexual acts, including inmate-to-inmate and staff-to- inmate.

 If you suspect that an inmate is the victim of sexual assault/harassment, it can be reported in one of the following ways: